twils0/react-virtual-draggable-grid/README.md

 - fixedRows: (boolean; default: false) row height will be determined by the grid item with the greatest height in each row; grid items will no longer gravitate toward the top of the screen;

-- fixedColumns: (boolean; default: false) column width will be determined by the grid item with the greatest width in each column;
+- fixedCols: (boolean; default: false) column width will be determined by the grid item with the greatest width in each column;

 - fixedWidthAll: (number) set a fixed width for all grid items;